Social Media Monitoring for Prince George: Social Media Got it Right!

 Pop the champagne: it’s a boy!
 And his name is George Alexander Louis!
 And who’d have thought it?

-Well, actually, we know the answer to that question: only 42% of you guessed “boy,” according to the social listening that we did with our social monitoring tool, Meltwater Buzz.
+Well, actually, we know the answer to that question: only 42% of you guessed “boy,” according to the social media monitoring that we did with our social listening tool, Meltwater Buzz.

 But insofar as the great naming debate, social media got it right.
 George was the #1 guess on boy names, with Alexander not too terribly far behind.
 Good show, Twitterati.

 What’s in a name?
-Social listening across the world.
+Social media monitoring across the world.

 The UK led the way on the most buzz on the Great Naming Debate, followed closely by the US (the Americans being very keen on a Diana tribute if the baby had been a girl).